sysadminwatdo/zipcodeincomexref/README.md

 Data accuracy is not guaranteed, and there is absolutely no warranty on this software.

-Added export to CSV by state and county.
-Could add by state only if it would be useful.
+Added export to CSV by state and county as well as by state.
+Would other exports be useful?

 Added a small bonus - I got tired of removing (and hoping I removed) my db credentials for every commit - especially while fixstate.php was running. nopw-example.sh and pw-example.sh are tiny shell scripts that go through all files with passwords and replace them with fake passwords.
 After the commit, run pw-example.sh and it will reverse the process.